se-edu/learningresources/contents/testing/integration-testing.md

 - Big bang approach usually involves all the modules to be developed before you can start with the integration testing.

 - Incremental approach is usually conducted simultaneously with the module's development.
 Stubs and drivers are used to mimic the modules for writing tests since not all modules are developed at the point of integration testing.
-[NUS Software Engineer textbook](https://nus-cs2103-ay1819s1.github.io/cs2103-website/se-book-adapted/chapters/testing.html#stubs) provides concrete codes for using stubs.
+[NUS Software Engineer module site](https://nus-cs2103-ay1819s1.github.io/cs2103-website/se-book-adapted/chapters/testing.html#stubs) provides concrete codes for using stubs.

 Either way, you should always ensure that all high prioritized bugs are fixed before moving on.